menu

 Parameterized query-1

-This query will return no results when the 'user' parameter contains a SQL Injection attack since the parameter's value is sanitized by the PreparedStatement.
+This query will return no results when the 'user' parameter contains an SQL Injection attack since the PrepareStatement sanitizes the parameter's value.

 Final Thoughts

 Despite the grueling outcomes, organizations still don't realize the gravity of SQL injection attacks.
 It's high time that business owners understand this risk and move forward with prevention techniques.
-The message is simple and clear - if your business relies on a SQL database system, you have to take every possible step to stay safe from the threat of SQL injection.
+The message is simple and clear—if your business relies on an SQL database system, you have to take every possible step to stay safe from the threat of SQL injection.
 Abiding by a few simple steps will not only safeguard your customers but also save your business.

-Appknox SAST can accurately identify SQL injection vulnerabilities and other flaws in your application and its third-party library components, and tell your developers exactly where and how to repair them.
-All without ever looking at the source code further the issues can be pushed to jira.
+Appknox SAST can accurately identify SQL injection vulnerabilities and other flaws in your application and its third-party library components and tell your developers exactly where and how to repair them.
+This is all done without ever looking at the source code further.
+The issues can then be pushed to Jira.

 Appknox plugins with Popular CI/CD tools to test for security issues on each build like Azure, Github, Gitlab, Jenkins, and bitbucket.